Site Logo Site Logo

 • Number of lymph nodes involved and degree of involvement

-• The risk for cancer to spread elsewhere in the body
+• The risk of cancer spreading elsewhere in the body

 Your medical team will work to select the right blend of chemotherapy drugs to suppress each stage of the cancer cells’ growth.